Test Complete

 Level: Paramedic

-Next Unit: The Thyroid Gland
+Next Unit: The Pituitary Gland

-12 minute read
+30 minute read

 - Endocrine glands release hormones directly into the bloodstream.
+When the hormone messages reach their target cells, they unlock specific responses within that cell.

+Now, what about the messages these glands send - the hormones?
 Hormones fall into three major categories:

 Major Endocrine Glands